 - Tickets are not required for either the MET Convocation Ceremony or the All University Commencement Ceremony.
 Seating is on a first-come, first-served basis, and there will be plenty of seating.
 Invite as many guests as you’d like.
 Since there is plenty of seating, guests should not feel that they have to arrive early.
 There will be signs to direct guests to the proper areas.

 - For the MET Convocation Ceremony on Saturday students should report for check in and lineup to the Three Court Gym in the Fitness and Recreation Center (915 Commonwealth Avenue, located on the ground floor, and accessed by the entrance along Buick Street) by 2:45 p.m.
 Guests may enter the Agganis Arena via the front Commonwealth Avenue entrances starting at 3 p.m.

 - For the All University Commencement Ceremony on Sunday, students must arrive at Harry Agganis Way by 12:15 p.m.
 Guests may enter Nickerson Field starting at noon.

-- Purchase your Cap and Gown online by March 19.
-After April 24, you can purchase your cap and gown at the BU Barnes & Noble for an additional fee – click here for more information.
+- Purchase your Cap and Gown online by March 25.
+Starting May 1, you can purchase your cap and gown at the BU Barnes & Noble for an additional fee – click here for more information.

 - Parking: Students and guests are strongly encouraged to use public transportation for both ceremonies.
 Free shuttle buses will operate along Commonwealth Avenue before and after the weekend ceremonies.
 Unless used as a site for a convocation, all University parking lots will be open.
 However, parking spaces are extremely limited for the All University Commencement Ceremony on Sunday.
 The Agganis Arena garage and Babcock Street parking areas will be open for the Metropolitan College evening ceremony.